 Contact Cofer & Connelly, PLLC Today

-Whether your business is separate or community property, the right divorce attorney can make a critical difference in how your business is assessed by a Texas court.
-Our Austin family law attorneys understand the central role that a business can play in resolving a divorce and are prepared to guide you through the complex business valuation process.
+Whether your business is separate or community property, the right attorney can make a critical difference in how your business is assessed by a Texas court.
+Our Austin family law firm understands the central role that a business can play in resolving a divorce and are prepared to guide you through the complex business valuation process.
 Contact us online or call us at (512) 991-0576 today.